openstack/manila/doc/source/contributor/driver_requirements.rst

 ------------

-In order for manila to function accordingly to the driver being used, the driver must provide a set of information to manila, known as capabilities, as
+In order for manila to function accordingly to the driver being used, the driver must provide a set of information to manila, known as capabilities.
-follows:
+Share driver can use Share type extra-specs (scoped and un-scoped) to serve new shares.
+See :doc:`../admin/capabilities_and_extra_specs` for more information.
+At a minimum your driver must report:

 - share_backend_name: a name for the backend;
 - driver_handles_share_servers: driver mode, whether this driver instance